LarsEKrueger/bite/readme.md

 # Planned Features, Step 1

 BiTE always shows the most appropriate view for each type of user actions.
+One example is the visual grouping of commands, their outputs and the prompt under which they were issued.
+This clue lets you notice quicker which operations took place in the same folder, assuming the prompt contains the current working directory.
+This feature is called *prompt color seam*.

 For composing commands, it allows quickly alternating between the list of last commands and the outputs of those.